 The Chinese Lion Dance is customarily performed during the Lunar New Year to herald in the new year and bring prosperity, good luck and peace.
-It is also performed at business openings, weddings, and other celebratory events to bring peace and good fortune.
-It has traditionally been performed by male martial artists.
+It is also performed at business openings, weddings, birthdays and other celebratory events to bring peace and good fortune.
+It was traditionally performed only by male martial artists.

 The lion dance is not only looked upon as the skillful display of strength and artistry but as the discipline of mind and body.
-Externally, it enhances health and is for self defense.
+Externally, it is a full body workout, enhances health and requires skill and agility.
 It is also the cultivation of inner strength and self discipline to receive life’s challenges with grace and elegance.
-The transmission of martial arts and the lion dance is the conveyance of tradition, lineage, skill and relationship.
-It requires respect, loyalty and reverence to the Sifu, Troupe Leader, musician, fellow students and lion.
+The transmission of the lion dance is the conveyance of tradition, lineage, skill and relationship.
+It requires respect, loyalty and reverence to the Sifu, Troupe Leader, fellow students and lion head.

 The Lion Dance is enacted by two dancers.
 One handles the head, made out of strong, but light materials like paper-mache and bamboo.
 The other plays the body and the tail under a cloth that is attached to the head.
-A Buddha teases and accompanies the lion with a fan.
-The Buddha figure is significant because it represents a temple monk, who trained the lions and started the tradition.
+A “Buddha” teases and leads the lion with a fan.
+The Buddha figure is significant because it represents a temple monk, who watches over and leads the lion.

 The lion is also accompanied by musicians, playing a large drum, cymbals, and a gong.
 The music follows the moves of the lion and symbolizes the roar of the lion.
 The drum follows the lion, the cymbals and the gong follow the drum player.